Benefits and payments homepage

 Only one parent or caregiver can get Sole Parent Support.
 Shared care of your child could affect your payments.

 Who can get it

-- a single parent or caregiver with one or more dependent children under 14
+- have one or more dependent children under 14

-- not in a relationship
+- are not in a relationship, and

-- without adequate financial support
+- do not have adequate financial support.